This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 Check the automatic update schedule

-Click Import products
+Click the button: Import products

-Good practice: make sure the file contains up-to-date names, descriptions, prices, categories, availability, and product URLs.
+Good practice: make sure the file contains up-to-date names, descriptions, prices, categories, availability and product URLs.
 Poor or outdated data can make later analysis and generating recommendations harder.

 If your platform is available in the Integrations section, you can connect it directly to Semly.
-Available integrations can include, among others, RedCart, WooCommerce, Shopify, and Shoptet.
+Available integrations can include, among others, RedCart, WooCommerce, Shopify and Shoptet.

 If you don’t see your platform, you can still use Semly via a Google Shopping XML file.